Have you signed up for Summer Camp?

 What are Lions

-- Lion Scouts are kindergarten-age boys.
+- Lion Scouts are kindergarten-age boys and girls.

 - Lions join with a parent or caring adult partner.

 - Lions form dens of six to eight Lion Scout pairs (youth and accompanying adult).